Better Supplier Relationships Start With Supplier Information Management (SIM)

 Importantly the discussion went on to praise the concept of shared services.
 In essence centralising both purchasing and finance and as such enjoying a far closer working relationship.
 Not only this but the importance of analytics.

-Software wise, this means that procurement departments need to be looking at prioritising data, good quality cleansed supplier master data at source.
+Software wise, this means that procurement departments need to be looking at prioritising supplier master data management software that provides good quality cleansed supplier master data at source.

 A period of opportunity is upon us.
 Building from the ground up is logical.